Thousand Islands Bridge – Alexandria Bay / Lansdowne – US Interstate 81 / ON 137

 Travel Tips for the Thousand Islands Bridge Border Crossing

-- Here is a handy link to hotels in Alexandria Bay, New York near the border crossing and here is another link to hotels in Ottawa which is the nearest major city in Canada.
+- Here is a handy link to hotels in New York state and here is another link to hotels in Ontario Province on the Canadian side of the border.

-- At peak periods this port can be very slow so many people recommend taking either the Ogdensburg-Prescott Bridge or even the Seaway Bridge border crossings even if they are out of the way for you.
+- At peak periods this port can be very slow, so many people recommend taking either the Ogdensburg-Prescott Bridge or even the Seaway Bridge border crossings, even if they are out of the way for you.
+Another alternative ezbordercrossing.com visitors have suggested is to take the Horne’s Ferry from Cape Vincent to Wolfe Island (runs during the summer months), and then take the free year-round ferry from Wolfe Island to Kingston, Ontario.

 - You can call 511 or 888-GO511NY (888-465-1169) in New York to get “almost” real time road conditions information.